eramdam/damien.zone/src/drafts/2025-15-01-ugly-afternoon.md

 After a while, I had a local-only Git repo called `balatro-touch-desktop` which house the desktop files that I modified by hand.
 This was very convenient to quickly iterate/see what I actually changed between the original code and my "mod" but, well, it wasn't exactly a real Balatro mod.
 The best I could do was generate a `.patch` file that could be applied to the vanilla game.

-I do not intend for this article to be a "how to make a Balatro mod" tutorial[^1] but, at the very high level I needed a way to turn my [Git patch](https://github.com/eramdam/sticky-fingers/blob/main/touch-mode/touch-mode.patch) into a proper mod that used [lovely-injector](https://github.com/ethangreen-dev/lovely-injector) to modify the games' files.
+I do not intend for this article to be a "how to make a Balatro mod" tutorial[^1] but, at the very high level, I needed a way to turn my [Git patch](https://github.com/eramdam/sticky-fingers/blob/main/touch-mode/touch-mode.patch) into a proper mod that used [lovely-injector](https://github.com/ethangreen-dev/lovely-injector) to modify the games' files.

 If you're unfamiliar, Lovely's README file has [examples of patches](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#patches) that can be applied.

 On paper, this seemed simple enough, the problem was that my changes were precise/small enough that it was very tricky to write a patch by hand.
-Adding new functions entirely is simple enough, but adding a new logic block nested inside 3 levels of if/else logic?
-It drove me nuts, and it wouldn't even work because I kept generating invalid Lua files 🫠.
+Adding new functions entirely is straightforward, but adding and extra `elseif` clause 3 levels deep?
+That drove me nuts, and it wouldn't even work because I kept generating invalid Lua files 🫠.

 This is when [Amy](https://github.com/a-e-m) essentially saved my butt and wrote a [tool](https://github.com/a-e-m/lovely-differ) that did exactly what I wanted!
 Turn my Git diff into a `lovely.toml` patch file!